Ovarian follicle activation: Post-cancer treatment

 Oocyte cryopreservation is widely used to protect primordial follicles from gonadotoxic treatment but some patients are not eligible for this, IVA could be a beneficial option for fertility preservation in cancer patients.
 The IVA approach could maximise the number of secondary oocytes in infertile woman since transplanting ovarian tissue successfully activates the dormant follicle pool.

 The IVA method focuses on the short-term goal of generating a large number of activated follicles immediately following transplantation of tissue back into the body.
 This means that the IVA method has a reduced graft lifespan compared to the 4–5 years that can be offered in the cryopreservation method.
 The graft lifespan relates to the length of time following transplantation back into the body that pregnancies can occur within.
 This is because IVA promotes loss of dormant follicles to activation so fewer dormant follicles will remain in the graft.
 This, as a result, reduces graft lifespan.
 However, this can be beneficial in patients looking for immediate outcomes or to improve her chance of conceiving as fast as possible due to advancing age.

 So far, there have been no reported live births but progress is being made in in-vitro research.

-Obtaining the ovaries

 Surgically removing ovaries

 Patients are usually treated with synthetic oestrogen and progesterone for at least a month in order to suppress their gonadotrophin levels which has been shown to promote ovulation.
 A laparoscopic approach is used to remove the ovary.
 The outer part of the ovary (the cortex) is removed using scissors as this minimises any damage to the sensitive inner ovarian tissue.
 This tissue is then analysed to assess the presence of existing follicles before further manipulation.